MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 # Use credentials in desktop flow connections (preview)

-The new Credentials page (preview) in the Power Automate portal will allow you to create, edit, share login credentials using Azure Key Vault and use them in desktop flow connections.
+The new Credentials page (preview) in the Power Automate portal allows you to create, edit, share login credentials using Azure Key Vault and use them in desktop flow connections.

   |Regions|Feature availability (preview)|
   |---|---|